 The long answer is that health is a complex topic.
 We have been taught to think about health in very black and white terms.
 Bodies are considered “healthy” or “unhealthy”, “good” or “bad”, “successes” or “failures.”
 There isn’t much room for exploring the gray space where health inevitably exists.

 Science may have established a correlation between body size and risks for certain chronic conditions, but many studies do not control for other factors ---weight stigma and yo-yo dieting, which we know to be independently correlated with poor health outcomes.

 Again, most studies show a correlation, not causation, between size and disease risk.
 Just because you are a certain size does not automatically mean you will develop a chronic condition.
 Additionally, developing a chronic condition is not a moral failing.
 Chronic conditions occur in people of all sizes.

 Together we can unpack what health and healthy look like to you, and I would be happy to help you explore and redefine these terms on your own terms.

-Sessions will occur either weekly or biweekly depending on your needs and how much support you feel you need.
+Session frequency depends on your needs and how much support you want.

 During the first session, we will discuss your eating history, how you feel about food and your body and any other relevant information you feel comfortable discussing.
 Depending on what your concerns are in session, you decide what manageable goals you want to set for the following session.